-- (1) The PP is to note that projects and relevant documentation can be monitored even after the closure of the project. - (2) Projects that involve investment in real estate and/or land (including renovation) are to remain operational for at least five (5) years after the PO's approval of the PCR and that the real estate and/or land is used for the purpose of the project as described in the Project Contract. - (3) For other projects, the period of minimum post-completion operation shall be determined by the NFP/PO and included in the Project Contract.
+- (1) The PP is to note that projects and relevant documentation can be monitored even after the closure of the project. - (2) Projects that involve investment in real estate and/or land (including renovation) are to remain operational for at least five (5) years after the PO's approval of the PCR and that the real estate and/or land is used for the purpose of the project as described in the Project Contract. - (3) For other projects, the period of minimum post-completion operation shall be determined by the NFP and included in the Project Contract. - (4) Non-compliance with the above durability provision can lead to recovery of funds.